Season 4 spoilers follow. You have been warned.

 - Big Bad: He was the one who convinced President Walker to screw over Underwood and deny him the position of Secretary of State, sparking the events of the series.
 He eventually becomes the series' main antagonist during season two.

-- Beard of Sorrow/Beard of Evil: In Season 1, he starts out with a authoritarian-style moustache.
+- Beard of Sorrow/Beard of Evil: In Season 1, he starts out with a authoritarian-style mustache.
 As his competition with Frank grows increasingly fierce and dirty mid-way through Season 2, he starts growing a full beard.
 This serves to highlight the loss of his original pragmatic motives and his growing obsession with defeating Frank.

 - Corrupt Corporate Executive: Of his company, which he uses to manipulate the political landscape.